 Many employers can split your paycheck deposit into a checking account and a savings account.
 Or if you’re self-employed, schedule automatic transfers from your main checking account to your purpose-based savings accounts on a recurring basis.

-- 50 percent: Must-haves.
+- 50 percent for must-haves.
 These are also referred to as the “hard-core commitments.”

-- 30 percent: Wants.
+- 30 percent go for wants.
 You deserve to enjoy some of your money.

-- 20 percent: Savings.
+- 20 percent left for savings.
 It’s not the least important.
-It’s at the end because it is the money you have left over.
+It’s at the end because it’s the money you have left over.
 Some of this can also go toward paying past debts.